ReganRyanNZ/songbase/README.md

 # TODO

 ### Short-term TODO
-- Investigate removing Dexie and using indexedDB directly (or writing a simple in-house interface for indexedDB)
+- [done]Investigate removing Dexie and using indexedDB directly (or writing a simple in-house interface for indexedDB) - UPDATE Dexie is very useful, we'll keep it for now
-- Separate language API calls better, show syncing in UX while loading is still going
+- [done]Separate language API calls better, prioritise English for first loads
+- Show syncing in UX while loading is still going
 - Import chinese (trad & simple?), check for UTF errors if characters require more than the default encoding
 - Pinyin, would be cool to have english transliteration above the characters, I don't think we can dynamically generate it, but maybe there's an api (and make pinyin online-only)?